Everything You Need To Know About Online Sweepstakes

 With Gleam's Competitions app, you can put together your own online sweepstakes that you can use to drive a huge assortment of powerful actions including email sign-ups, social media interactions, webpage visits, social sharing and much, much more.

-Take a look at our demo to see what your own sweepstakes could look like:
+Take a look at our example to see what your own sweepstakes could look like:

 Learn How to Run an Online Sweepstakes